bnguyen212/mta-status-tracker/README.md

 DATABASE_URL='postgres://username:password@example.com:5432/dbname'
 ```

-Type `npm start` in the terminal to start running the app locally
+Type `npm start` in the terminal to start running the app locally, which you can access at `localhost:3000`

 ## Endpoints